Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

+The largest area of quantum-spacetime-phenomenology research concerns the fate of Lorentz (/Poincar\'e) symmetry at the Planck scale, focusing on the idea that the conjectured new effects might become manifest at low energies (the particle energies accessible to us, which are much below the Planck scale) in the form of ``UV corrections'', correction terms with powers of energy in the numerator and powers of the Planck scale in the denominator.

+Among the possible effects that might signal departures from Lorentz/Poincar\'e symmetry the interest has been predominantly directed toward the study of the form of energy-momentum (dispersion) relation.
+This was due both to the (relative) robustness of associated theory results in quantum-spacetime research and to the availability of very valuable opportunities of related data analyses.
+Indeed, as several examples in this section will show, over the last decade there were very significant improvements of the sensitivity of Lorentz- and Poincar\'e-symmetry tests.

-Before discussing some actual phenomenological analyses it is appropriate to do some preparatory work.
-This will include some comments on the ''Minkowski limit of Quantum Gravity", which I have already referred to but should be discussed a bit more carefully in preparation for this section.
-And I find appropriate to give a brief but self-contained description of ''doubly-special relativity", which is a scenario with deformation of Poincar\'e symmetry, alternative to the standard symmetry-breaking scenarios.
-This is not going to present arguments in favour (or against) of the doubly-special-relativity proposal, but simply to introduce it sharply enough to be meaningfully considered in the context of the phenomenological analyses.
+Before discussing some actual phenomenological analyses I find appropriate to start this section with some preparatory work.
+This will include some comments on the ``Minkowski limit of Quantum Gravity'', which I have already referred to but should be discussed a bit more carefully in preparation for this section.
+And I shall also give a rather broad perspective on the quantum-spacetime implications for the set up of test theories suitable for the study of the fate of Lorentz/Poincar\'e symmetry at the Planck scale.

-And still before going to the discussion of phenomenological analyses, in light of the central role played by the dispersion relation, it will be appropriate to do some preparatory work, mainly to motivate some test theories which I will use in characterizing the sensitivities achievable with certain types of data analyses.